Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - OSPF is a <mark>link-state</mark> protocol that uses flooding of link-state information and a <mark>Dijkstra’s least-cost path algorithm</mark>.
 -  With OSPF, each router constructs a <mark>complete topological map (that is, a graph) of the entire autonomous system</mark>.
 Each router then locally runs Dijkstra’s shortest-path algorithm to determine a shortest-path tree to all subnets, with itself as the root node.
 Individual link costs are configured by the network administrator.
 -  With OSPF, a router <mark>broadcasts</mark> routing information to all other routers in the autonomous system, <mark>not just to its neighboring routers</mark>.
 A router broadcasts link-state information whenever there is a <mark>change in a link’s state</mark> (for example, a change in cost or a change in up/down status).
 It also broadcasts a link’s state periodically (at least once every 30 minutes), <mark>even if the link’s state has not changed</mark>.
--  OSPF advertisements are contained in OSPF messages that are carried directly by IP, with an upper-layer protocol of 89 for OSPF.
+- OSPF advertisements are contained in <mark>OSPF messages</mark> that are carried directly by IP, with an upper-layer protocol of 89 for OSPF.
 Thus, the OSPF protocol must itself implement functionality such as <mark>reliable message transfer</mark> and <mark>link-state broadcast</mark>.

 - Some of the advances embodied in OSPF include the following:
   1. Security: Exchanges between OSPF routers (for example, link-state updates) can be authenticated.
-With authentication, only trusted routers can participate in the OSPF protocol within an AS.Two types of authentication can be configured— simple and MD5
+With authentication, only trusted routers can participate in the OSPF protocol within an AS.
   2. Multiple same-cost paths:When multiple paths to a destination have the same cost, OSPF allows multiple paths to be used
   3. Support for hierarchy within a single AS

+> ## 5.3 Border Gateway Protocol

 - In the Internet, all ASs run <mark>the same inter-AS routing protocol</mark>, called the <mark>Border Gateway Protocol</mark>, more commonly known as BGP
 - In BGP, packets are not routed to a specific destination address, but instead to <mark>CIDRized prefixes</mark>, with each prefix representing a <mark>subnet or a collection of subnets</mark>.

-- Thus, a router’s forwarding table will have entries of the form (x, I), where x is a <mark>prefix</mark> (such as 138.16.68/22) and I is an <mark>interface number</mark> for one of the router’s interfaces.
+- Thus, a router’s forwarding table will have entries of the form (x, I), where x is a <mark>prefix</mark> and I is an <mark>interface number</mark> for one of the router’s interfaces.

 - As an inter-AS routing protocol, BGP provides each router a means to:
   1. Obtain prefix reachability information from <mark>neighboring ASs</mark>.
 In particular, BGP allows each subnet to <mark>advertise its existence to the rest of the Internet</mark>.